trainiste/VirtualSystemsProject/README.md

 # VirtualSystemsProject
-Virtual Systems Project: Architecture for multi-interface communications with VDE
+Architecture for multi-interface communications with VDE

 This repository contains the report on the "Virtual Systems Project" university project.
 For practical reasons the scripts are included in the report.